datastax/ragstack-ai/libs/knowledge-store/README.md

-# RAGStack Knowledge Store
+# RAGStack Graph Store

-Hybrid Knowledge Store combining vector similarity and edges between chunks.
+Hybrid Graph Store combining vector similarity and edges between chunks.

 ## Usage

 1. Pre-process your documents to populate `metadata` information.
-1. Create a Hybrid `KnowledgeStore` and add your LangChain `Document`s.
+1. Create a Hybrid `GraphStore` and add your LangChain `Document`s.
-1. Retrieve documents from the `KnowledgeStore`.
+1. Retrieve documents from the `GraphStore`.

 ### Populate Metadata

-The Knowledge Store makes use of the following metadata fields on each `Document`:
+The Graph Store makes use of the following metadata fields on each `Document`:

 - `content_id`: If assigned, this specifies the unique ID of the `Document`.
   If not assigned, one will be generated.